Sales Follow-Up Automation: AI vs Human Outreach

 - AI draft: scales linearly — 5 calls or 25 calls, same time per follow-up

-- Human-written: degrades under load — the 8th call follow-up is worse than the first
+- Human-written: degrades under load — the 8th follow-up of the day is materially worse than the first

 - Winner: AI draft